Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

   # enableGenesysNotificationsForwarder: true
   enabled: true

-  existingSecret: "agent-assist-workspace-credentials"
+  existingSecret: "agent-assist-api-key"
 ```

-The existing secret would be the value of the existing secret `agent-assist-api-key` copied from the agent-assist namespace.
+The existing secret would be the value of the secret `agent-assist-api-key` copied from the agent-assist namespace.

 This secret contains an `api-key` field and is used for authenticating the Agent Assist API Rest and WebSocket API.